Showing posts with label Scripture. Show all posts

 Is Judas in hell?

 In Dante's epic poem, Judas is depicted in the deepest pit of hell as the devil devours him.
 It brings to mind a common question: Is Judas in hell?
-Ultimately, we do not know for certain.
+The evidence says yes, barring a last-minute genuine repentance for which we do not have evidence.

-But, we can deduce under what conditions Judas may have escaped damnation.
 Let's examine the words of the popes, theologians, and Early Church Fathers on the matter.

 WHAT ABOUT THE SCRIPTURE THAT SAYS JUDAS "REPENTED"?